ryanpeh/SmartNUS/docs/UserGuide.md

 * Answers are case-insensitive. `T` and `t` both will be accepted as `True`.

 Format: `tfq qn/QUESTION ans/ANSWER i/IMPORTANCE [t/TAG]`
+Required Parameters:
+* `qn/` The TF Question statement
+* `ans/` The correct choice.
+1 in total, can only be either true or false.
+* `i/` The importance of the question for the user.
+An integer between 1 and 3.
+3 signifies the highest importance and 1 signifies the lowest importance.

+Optional Parameters:
+* `t/` The tags of the question

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A true false question can only have one answer, either "T" or "F"